quindarhq/qwidget-groundtrack/readme.md

 * Create a copy of Quindar-angular on your target host
   - e.g. git clone https://github.com/quindar/quindar-angular.git)
-* Create a copy of Quindar-groundtrack on your target host under a separate folder.
+* Create a copy of Qwidget-groundtrack on your target host under a separate folder.
-* Copy the file angular-groundtrack.js from quindar-groundtrack project to quindar-angular project
+* Copy the file angular-groundtrack.js from qwidget-groundtrack project to quindar-angular project
-  - From quindar-groundtrack project folder "/dist" (https://github.com/quindar/quindar-groundtrack/tree/master/dist)
+  - From qwidget-groundtrack project folder "/dist" (https://github.com/quindar/qwidget-groundtrack/tree/master/dist)
   - To the quindar-angular project folder "/app/directives".
 * Edit the file angular-groundtrack.js.
   - Change "app/images/world-110m.json" to "../../images/world-110m.json".
-* Copy the file factory-groundtrack.js from quindar-groundtrack project to quindar-angular project.
+* Copy the file factory-groundtrack.js from qwidget-groundtrack project to quindar-angular project.
-  - From quindar-groundtrack project folder "/example/app/factories" (https://github.com/quindar/quindar-groundtrack/tree/master/example/app/factories)
+  - From qwidget-groundtrack project folder "/example/app/factories" (https://github.com/quindar/qwidget-groundtrack/tree/master/example/app/factories)
   - To quindar-angular project folder "/app/factories"
-* Edit the quindarWidgetsControllers.js (controller) to add the new widget quindar-groundtrack:
+* Edit the quindarWidgetsControllers.js (controller) to add the new widget qwidget-groundtrack:
   - Add your widget definition in the $scope.widgetDefinitions:
 ```
    var widgetDefinitions = [